qcif-training/intro_nlp_lmm_v1.0/episodes/06-llms.md

-::::::::::::::::::::::::::::::::::::: Discussion
+::::::::::::::::::::::::::::::::::::: challenge

-## Discuss in groups.
+## Discussion

-What is DSL and why are they useful for research tasks?
+Teamwork: What is DSL and why are they useful for research tasks?
 Think of some examples of NLP tasks that require domain-specific LLMs, such as literature review, patent analysis, or material discovery.
 How do domain-specific LLMs improve the performance and accuracy of these tasks?

 ![](fig/llms_3.png)

 ::::::::::::::::::::::::::::::::::::::::::::::::

 We can categorize LLMs based on the transformer architecture.
-Let’s have another look to the transformer architecture, this time divide it into its two main components: Encoder and Decoder.
-How do you think we should connect each one the following transformers to the correct color?
+Let’s have another look into the transformer architecture, this time dividing it into two main components: Encoder and Decoder.
+How do you think we should connect each one of the following transformers to the correct color?